 Prismatic Unity | Their amazing diversity, and the ability to value multiple perspectives for a richer understanding of the world. | None |

-Changes in adhered philosophy are simply too profound to reasonably occur on a frequent basis.
+Changing Philosophies Converting to a new philosophy is an extremely important development in a character’s life, and represents a marked change in worldview.
+Only a few adventurers and even fewer commoners experience such a drastic change after they have already formulated their beliefs, and the shift is simply too profound to reasonably occur on a frequent basis.
 Players should carefully consider their character’s development when adopting a new philosophy after 4th tier, and the GM should do likewise with all NPCs.
 Remember that some Attributes, Study Backgrounds, and tiered conditions are tied to particular philosophies; conditions can be lost, and Backgrounds or Attributes might be changed.

 Voluntary Change A player who wishes to change their character’s philosophy must clear this decision with the GM.
 This is because the philosophy a character adheres to is not a matter of what they say or what the character would like; it is a matter of which philosophy actually describes the character’s actions, beliefs, and motivations.
 Typically, a philosophy change is not a sudden decision, but the reasonable result of a gradually changing character.